MicrosoftDocs/quantum-docs/articles/optimization-parallel-tempering.md

 - Ising and PUBO input formats
 - CPU only

-## When to use parallel temperinging
+## When to use parallel tempering

 Parallel tempering generally outperforms [simulated annealing](xref:microsoft.quantum.optimization.simulated-annealing) on hard problems with rugged landscapes.

 It is also very good at solving Ising problems, or problems that are equivalent (such as min-cut problems).

 > [!NOTE]
-> For further information on determining which solver to use, please to [Which optimization solver should I use?](xref:microsoft.quantum.optimization.choose-solver).
+> For further information on determining which solver to use, refer to [Which optimization solver should I use?](xref:microsoft.quantum.optimization.choose-solver).

 ## Parameter-free parallel tempering